Executive Branch Ethics Act

 Boards and commissions subject to the Ethics Act have designated ethics supervisors.
 The chair serves as the designated ethics supervisor for board or commission members and the executive director.
 The executive director is the designated ethics supervisor for staff.
 The designated ethics supervisor for a chair is the governor, who has delegated this responsibility to Guy Bell, Administrative Director of the Office of the Governor.

-Designated ethics supervisors should refer to the Manual for Designated Ethics Supervisors (April 2008), available from the state ethics attorney, regarding their responsibilities under the Ethics Act.
+Designated ethics supervisors should refer to the 2019 Designated Ethics Supervisors Handbook (503KB PDF), available from the state ethics attorney, regarding their responsibilities under the Ethics Act.
 Briefly, as designated ethics supervisor, you must --

 - Ensure that members and employees are provided copies of the guides, Ethics Information for Members of Boards and Commissions and Ethics Act Procedures for Boards and Commissions -- and keep a supply of disclosure forms.